rekalogika/rekalogika-docs/docs/analytics/13-source-entities/index.md

 ---

-When working with a cell, it is possible to easily access the source entities that were aggregated to form the measures in the cell.
+When working with a cell, it is possible to easily access the source entities that were previously aggregated into the cell.
 This functionality uses our [`rekalogika/rekapager`](../../rekapager/index.md) package to efficiently handle large datasets.

 ## Iterating Over the Source Entities